 Shown is the view from the helm deck with the panel open.
 Note the side windows and aft deck partition off a panoramic view.

-Between the galley and the salon sofa is an end table with recessed countertop to keep things in place.
+Between the galley and the salon sofa is an end table with the recessed countertop to keep things in place.

 Across from the seating area is an entertainment and storage cabinet under a large window.

-With the touch of a button a 50” (127.0 cm) television rises from the back of the entertainment and storage cabinet.
+With the touch of a button, a 50” (127.0 cm) television rises from the back of the entertainment and storage cabinet.

 On the starboard side, just forward of the entertainment and storage cabinet is a pantograph door that opens to the starboard side deck.

 The helm deck is located forward of the salon two steps up from the main deck with 10” (25.4 cm) risers fitted with courtesy lights.
 The operating station is exceptionally well arranged with three upper pods each housing 21” (53.34 cm) multifunction displays.
-A fourth 24” (60.96 cm) multifunction display is mounted in the console to port of the steering wheel.
+A fourth 24” (60.96 cm) multifunction display is mounted in the console to the left of the steering wheel.